graduation you are cordially invited to join the Warren

 tax deductible to the extent allowed by law.

-We are in constant need of support from the community.
+We are in constant need of equipment and supplies.

-If you wish to make a donation to our program; training
+If you wish to make a donation to our program; our training

 A Volunteer Reception Center (VRC) is an operation in